Command line tools for OA4MP

 /?

-Extremely use meta-commands are a command history, executing a command in another component with out switching from the current one, saving you command history (useful if you want to use a set of commands as a basis for some scripting).
+Commonly used meta-commands are a command history, executing a command in another component without switching from the current one, saving you command history (useful if you want to use a set of commands as a basis for some scripting).
 To list the commands available for the admin component, you would issue

 admin>/commands